manujoz/mjo-litui/docs/README.md

 1. Implement the file `src/mjo-<name>.ts`.
 2. Export it in `src/index.ts`.
-3. Create a story in `stories/mjo-<name>.stories.ts`.
+3. Write `docs/mjo-<name>.md` using the template.
-4. Write `docs/mjo-<name>.md` using the template.
+4. Update the component list in the main README if necessary.

-5. Update the component list in the main README if necessary.
+## 🗺️ Documentation Status

-## 🗺️ Suggested Documentation Roadmap
+All components have comprehensive documentation with:

--   mjo-modal (overlays + controller)
+-   Usage examples and TypeScript integration
--   mjo-drawer / mjo-notification (controller pattern)
+-   Complete property and event documentation
--   mjo-form / validation and mixins
+-   Theme customization guides
--   mjo-select / options and accessibility
+-   Accessibility best practices
--   mjo-table / empty state and alternate styles
+-   Integration examples with other components

 ## 🔍 Useful Internal References